 - By virtue of the above, allow for the general public to enjoy using computers.

 "Our mission is to empower every person and every organization on the planet to achieve more." - Microsoft Mission Statement

-In fact, Microsoft are still committed to a long-term view, reflected in its industry-leading investment in research and development each year for the betterment of all.
+In fact, Microsoft are still committed to this as a long-term view, as reflected in its industry-leading investment in research and development.

 Did Bill Gates ever graduate?

-Although Bill did drop out of Harvard in 1975 his lack of a college education certainly did not hold him back.
+Although Gates did drop out of Harvard in 1975, his lack of college education certainly did not hold him back.
 But this would remain unfinished business for Bill Gates for the rest of his life.

-That was until 2007.
-In June of that year, Bill returned to Havard to pick up an honorary Law degree from his former Alma Mater.
+That was, until 2007.
+In June of that year, Gates returned to Havard to pick up an honorary Law degree from his former Alma Mater.

 "We recognize the most illustrious member of the Harvard College class of 1977 never to have graduated from Harvard,” said Harvard University Provost Steven Hyman.
 “It seems high time that his alma mater hand over the diploma.”